 How long will I have to wait before making a claim?

 When you took out the policy you will have chosen a ‘waiting period’.
 Put simply this is the amount of time you will need to be unable to work for, before you’re able to claim.
+Please contact us as soon as you feel you will be unable to work for longer than your chosen waiting period.

 With Personal Sick Pay your ‘waiting period’ could be either of these two options: